unilaiva/unilaiva-songbook/README.md

 container that has all the correct packages installed and configured correctly.

-Note that the first run will take a long time, as the Docker image is built and all the required software downloaded (about 1 GiB) and installed into it.
+Note that the first run will take a long time, as the Docker image is built and all the required software downloaded (about 800 MiB) and installed into it.
-When built, the image requires about 2,7 GiB of disk space.
+When built, the image requires about 1,7 GiB of disk space.
 Subsequent runs will be fast as they use the already built image.

 ##### Requirements #####